-The CTI partners recognized the need for in-depth staff training in order to prepare FREED's staff to manage the program and deliver effective services.
-The IL Center staff members who provide CTI services have received training in the independent living philosophy and in person-centered planning.
-They also have been trained in motivational interviewing techniques using the SBIRT-Screening, Brief Intervention, and Referral to Treatment model.
-SBIRT is an approach to the delivery of early intervention and treatment for people with substance use disorders and those at risk of developing these disorders.
-These staff have also been trained in the Care Transition Intervention model, which focuses on providing patients and family caregivers with the skills, confidence, and tools they need to assert a more active role in their care and ensure that their needs are met.
+The CTI® partners recognized the need for in-depth staff training in order to prepare FREED's staff to manage the program and deliver effective services.
+The IL staff members who provide CTI® services have received training in the Independent Living philosophy and in person-centered planning.6 They also have been trained in motivational interviewing techniques using the SBIRT-Screening, Brief Intervention, and Referral to Treatment model.
+SBIRT is an approach to the delivery of early intervention and treatment for people with substance use disorders and those at risk of developing these disorders.7 These staff have also been trained in the Care Transitions Intervention (CTI)® model, which focuses on providing patients and family caregivers with the skills, confidence, and tools they need to assert a more active role in their care and ensure that their needs are met.8

-Care Transition Intervention (CTI)-Four Pillars
+Care Transitions Intervention (CTI)® -Four Pillars

-The CTI program rests on four pillars:
+The CTI[®] program rests on four pillars:

-- · Medication self-management
+- Medication self-management

-- Personal health records
+- · Personal health records

 - Follow-up appointments

 - Recognizing red flags

-Medication self-management: Typically participants frequently misunderstand their prescription medication regimen and take doses either too frequently or not frequently enough.
-Using motivational interviewing techniques including asking the right questions, coaches help participants to develop skills and techniques that enable self-management of medications.
+Medication self-management: Frequently people being discharged from the hospital misunderstand their prescription medication regimen and take doses either too frequently or not frequently enough, or mistakenly take them in addition to medications they were taking prior to hospitalization.
+Using SBIRT motivational interviewing techniques including asking the right questions, CTI Coaches[®] help program participants to develop skills and techniques that enable self-management of medications.